Frequently asked questions

 There is a wide variety of options, all up to your design preference. e.g. Timber facia, aluminium, colour steal flashing or your choice of tile to match laid vertically underneath a bullnose. using a suitable adhesive.
 You can find some details here: here

 Silca Grates are based on the hexagonally structure of beehives and manufactured from engineered polymers into grids that are 38mm thick.
 Each grate can take over 5tone spanned between joists and over 68tone compression test!!
 Yes, you can even drive over it.
 Great for an elevated car port or small bridge, (substructure to be engineered accordingly)

 Yes.
 Silca System can be installed in conjunction with DeckChairSystems rubber mount and ripped joist system, providing a structural surface for most paver types.
 Please see our Silca I-Lock Connector and rubber mount here

 Please send us through your details and requirements here and we will be in touch same day.
 We distribute Silca System direct from our manufacturing facility in Auckland, NZ to save you time and money.
 Alternatively should you prefer to use your local building supply merchant we do this regularly and are happy to supply through them.

 Silca Grates are stacked and wrapped on a standard timber pallet.
-(162 units per pallet) Custom shipping solutions can be arranged dependent on quantity and location.
+(162 units per pallet, that's 30sqm) Custom shipping solutions can be arranged dependent on quantity and location.
 Please talk to our staff regarding your specific requirements.